geoffwhittington/meshtastic-matrix-relay/README.md

 # Meshtastic <=> Matrix Relay

 A powerful and easy-to-use relay between Meshtastic devices and Matrix chat rooms, allowing seamless communication across platforms.
+This opens the door for bridging Meshtastic devices to [many other networks](https://matrix.org/bridges/).

 ## Features